McMumf/angular-todo/README.md

 # angular-todo
-A re-upload of a previous repository to learn Angular as a front end with ExpressJS as a backend
+A test repository to learn Angular services with a NodeJS backend.